 • Gifting assets while you’re still alive, either by creating an inter vivos trust (a trust you create while you’re still alive), or making inter vivos gifts

-• Changing the location of an asset to another province in which either no probate taxes exist or the rate of tax is much lower than in Ontario.
+• Changing the location of an asset to another province in which either no probate taxes exist or the rate of tax is much lower than the current province.

 Your Guide For How To Make A Will In Canada →